 Brinson has been a member of Mercersburg’s music faculty since 2003, and also serves as the Academy’s organist, directs Magalia (the school’s female student a cappella ensemble) and the Chapel Choir, and works with the Chorale.
 He is a member of the American Guild of Organists, the American Choral Directors Association, and an associate member of the GCNA.
 Brinson is a graduate with distinction of both Union Theological Seminary’s School of Sacred Music and Rhodes College; he is experienced in choral arts, organ performance, and music history.

-Tebbel is the carillonneur of two carillons in the historic Germantown section of Philadelphia.
+Tebbel (whose visit was officially the Kurtz Family Recital) is the carillonneur of two carillons in the historic Germantown section of Philadelphia.
 She has served as carillonneur of the First United Methodist Church of Germantown, and has also been the carillonneur of the Miraculous Medal Shrine since 2002.
 Tebbel began her carillon studies at the University of Michigan and continued to play at the University of Rochester in New York while earning a master’s degree in organ at the Eastman School of Music.
 She spent a year at the Royal Carillon School in Mechelen, Belgium, and earned a final diploma from the school.

-Tebbel’s performance is funded in part by a generous endowment established by Robert M. Kurtz Jr. ’52 in memory of his parents, Robert M. and Dorothy Betts Kurtz.
+Tebbel’s performance was funded in part by a generous endowment established by Robert M. Kurtz Jr. ’52 in memory of his parents, Robert M. and Dorothy Betts Kurtz.

 Widmann, of Frederick, Md.,is a frequent guest recitalist at Mercersburg and will perform October 28 recital.
 He began studying the carillon with a Mercersburg Academy student in 1986.
 (Unfortunately, the student’s name has disappeared into the ether of history.)
 Widmann became a GCNA member in 1996; he is the city carillonneur of Frederick and is a music teacher in Frederick County Schools.